cschweig2/MVC-Template/README.md

 4. _Open a terminal window, such as Command Prompt or Git Bash._<br>
   4a. _Type in this command: "git clone", followed by the URL you just copied.
 The full command should look like this: "git clone https://github.com/cschweig2/Bakery.Solution"._
 5. _View the code on your favorite text editor, such as Visual Studio Code._

+#### Download
+1. _Click [here](https://github.com/cschweig2/Factory.Solution) to view project repository._
+2. _Click "Clone or download" to find the "Download ZIP" option._
+3. _Click "Download ZIP" and extract files._
+4. _Open the project in a text editor by clicking on any file in the project folder._

 #### Import Database in MySQL Workbench
 1. _Open MySQL Workbench and enter your password to open a server._